 Up to $40,000 annually for actual expenses during the senior year of college and during the first year of graduate Study.
 Tuition will be covered first; pending availability, any remaining funding will be allotted to room, board, books, laboratory fees, and one round-trip ticket per academic year between the Fellow's residence and academic institution.

 Undergraduate Fellows receive stipends during their participation in two summer internships: one in Washington, DC, at the Department of State the summer immediately following graduation from college, and one overseas at a US embassy during the summer between the first and second years of graduate school.
 Fellows will have access to Foreign Service officers and mentors during the program.

 The Fellow must commit to a minimum of three years of service in an appointment as a Foreign Service Officer.
 Fellows must meet Department of State Foreign Service entry requirements.
 Candidates must be able to obtain medical, security and suitability clearances in order to remain in the program.
 Candidates who do not successfully complete the fellowship program and fail to meet Foreign Service entry requirements may be subject to a reimbursement obligation to the U.S. Department of State.

 A Middlebury student received the Pickering Scholarship in 2008.

 Juniors who are U.S. citizens with a cumulative GPA of 3.2 or higher in academic programs relevant to the work of the U.S. Department of State, such as international affairs, management, communications, history, political science, economics, and foreign languages, and also to whether a candidate demonstrates financial need.
 The number of fellowships will be determined by available funding.

 Please read information on the program website (URL below)

-and meet with the Director of Student Fellowships for guidance.
+and meet with the Associate Dean for Fellowships and Research for guidance.

 1. Certification of U.S. citizenship: copy of U.S. passport, birth certificate, or U.S. citizen naturalization papers